Job Interview Tips

 - Know your stuff, knowledge is power, practice with friends or family members by holding a mock interview.
 Have them ask you questions so you become more comfortable being in that type of situation.

-- Do research on the company, find out information about it so if they ask you about it you will be knowledgeable.
+- Research the company, find out information about it so if they ask you about it you will be knowledgeable.

 - Do your homework about the company and position you want, you want to appear to be prepared.

 - If you have not already done so it is customary to provide your reference page at this time.
-If you did not do so you can use our free reference page creator.
+If you did not do so already you can use our Free Reference Page Creator.

 Dress With the Appropriate Attire

 - What you wear should be appropriate for the position.
-Dress better than you need to, it shows respect to the interviewer and position.
+Dress better than as is necessary, it shows respect to the interviewer and position.
 Follow this link for more job interview tips describing how to dress.